dpastling/plethora/README.md

 ## Dependencies

 Plethora depends on the following software.
-Note that updates to samtools and bedtools may break plethora due to changes with the parameters
+Note that updates to samtools and bedtools may break plethora due to recent parameter changes

 - bowtie2 version 2.2.9
 - bedtools version 2.17.0